 On May 21, 2021, our sponsor purchased 8,625,000 founder shares for an aggregate purchase price of \$25,000.
 On September 24, 2021, the Company issued 862,500 shares of Class B common stock in connection with a 1.1 stock split, resulting in an aggregate of 9,487,500 shares of Class B common stock outstanding, or approximately \$0.003 per share.
 Prior to the initial investment in the company of \$25,000 by our sponsor, the company had no assets, tangible or intangible.
 The per share purchase price of the founder shares was determined by dividing the amount of cash contributed to the company by the aggregate number of founder shares issued.
-The number of founder shares issued was determined based on the expectation that the founder shares would represent 24.81% of the outstanding shares after this offering (excluding the shares of Class A common stock to be issued to the representative or its designees upon consummation of this offering, the placement units and securities underlying the placement units and assuming the initial stockholders do not purchase units in this offering).
-As such, our initial stockholders will collectively own approximately 26.6% of our issued and outstanding shares after this offering (including the placement shares to be issued to the sponsor and assuming they do not purchase any units in this offering but excluding the shares of Class A common stock to be issued to the representative or its designees upon consummation of this offering).
+The number of founder shares issued was determined based on the expectation that the founder shares would represent 24.81% of the outstanding shares after this offering (excluding the shares of Class A common stock issued to the representative or its designees, the placement units and securities underlying the placement units and assuming the initial stockholders do not purchase units in this offering).
+As such, our initial stockholders will collectively own approximately 26.6% of our issued and outstanding shares after this offering (including the placement shares to be issued to the sponsor and assuming they do not purchase any units in this offering but excluding the shares of Class A common stock issued to the representative or its designees).
 Neither our sponsor nor any of our officers or directors have expressed an intention to purchase any units in this offering.
-Up to 1,237,500 founder shares held by our initial stockholders will be subject to forfeiture depending on the extent to which the underwriters' over-allotment option is exercised so that our initial stockholders will maintain ownership of 24.81% of the outstanding shares after this offering (excluding the shares of Class A common stock to be issued to the representative or its designees upon consummation of this offering, the placement units and securities underlying the placement units and assuming the initial stockholders do not purchase units in this offering).
+Up to 1,237,500 founder shares held by our initial stockholders will be subject to forfeiture depending on the extent to which the underwriters' over-allotment option is exercised so that our initial stockholders will maintain ownership of 24.81% of the outstanding shares after this offering (excluding the shares of Class A common stock issued to the representative or its designees, the placement units and securities underlying the placement units and assuming the initial stockholders do not purchase units in this offering).
 We will effect a stock dividend or share contribution prior to this offering should the size of the offering change, in order to maintain such ownership percentage.